xuanzhang2021/lonosphere-mapping-based-GNSS-ground-station/README.md

 #### Prompt:

-Please give me the pros and cons of different differential GNSS  for smartphone positioning.
+Write a short essay (500–1000 words) discussing the difficulties and challenges of using LEO communication satellites for GNSS navigation.

 #### Comment:

-Write a short essay (500–1000 words) discussing the difficulties and challenges of using LEO communication satellites for GNSS navigation.
+The answer of AI is attached to the following weblinks.

 #### Chatroom Link (if any):